Pasiolud/ExpenseTracker/README.md

 The project was carried out between January 28 and February 3.

 Main tech stack:
-React + Typscript with vite - using axios to ,
+React + Typscript with vite with axios(that didn't age well)
 Python: FastApi, ORM SqlAlchemy and Pydantic for data validation, Passlib, Bcrypt Basic CSS, sqlLite,